Ledger Hardware Wallets New Zealand

 Ledger Nano S

 The Nano S is the first hardware wallet brought to market by Ledger.
-It was released back in 2016 and is an excellent, safe & affordable way to store your crypto assets, however if you have a diverse portfolio or tend to favour new technology – you might notice some of the pitfalls of using this device.
+It was released back in 2016 and is an excellent, safe & affordable way to store your crypto assets, however if you have a diverse portfolio or tend to favour new technology.

 • Supports: over 5500 cryptocurrencies.